Home

 SHOW CAVES OF MALAYSIA

 Show caves in Peninsular Malaysia are few in number, as the idea of show caves has never really been developed.
 Compared to the 'western' world and other countries in Asia, there are few caves open to tourists.
 However there are plenty of cave temples, especially around the Ipoh area in Perak.
+And several caves are now used for adventure caving.

 The first real show cave to open in Peninsular Malaysia was Gua Tempurung in Perak.
 However Gua Kelam in Perlis has been used by the public for decades as a short cut through the hill and was later was equiped with electric lighting.